 - Consider creative formats for providing online yoga.

 - Yoga Sutras: Book Three

 - Teaching Methodology section on Youtube and in textbook

 Create a 15-20 minute sequence that is based on a particular theme.
 Use one pose from each of the eight steps. (see: Designing a Yoga Class.
 Use the eight-step path).
 Hint: expand on this theme/sequence for your final assignment.
-Upload the video link and also share link to Google Classroom.
+Upload the video link to Google Classroom.